steve-rock-wheelhouser/image-inpainter/RPM_BUILD_README.md

-# Create Icon Files RPM Packaging Guide
+# Image Inpainter RPM Packaging Guide

-This document details the process, prerequisites, and structure for packaging the **Create Icon Files** application as an RPM for Fedora/RHEL-based systems.
+This document details the process, prerequisites, and structure for packaging the **Image Inpainter** application as an RPM for Fedora/RHEL-based systems.

 ## CRITICAL: Naming Conventions (READ THIS FIRST)